arangodb/docs/3.6/programs-arangod-cluster.md

   `--database.auto-upgrade`.
 * `online`: always perform a cluster upgrade but don't shut down afterwards

 The default value is `auto`.
-The option only affects coordinators.
+The option only affects Coordinators.
 It does not have any affect on single servers, agents or DB-Servers.

 ## More advanced options